 The Company obtains short-term borrowings primarily through bank call loans.
 Bank call loans are generally payable on demand and bear interest at various rates.
-As of December 31, 2023 and 2022, the outstanding balance of bank call loans was zero.
+As of December 31, 2024 and 2023, the outstanding balance of bank call loans was \$252.1 million and 0, respectively.
+As of December 31, 2024, such loans with commercial banks were collateralized by the Company's securities and margin account securities with market values of approximately \$43.0 million and \$238.4 million, respectively.

-As of December 31, 2023, the Company had approximately \$1.6 billion of customer securities under customer margin loans that are available to be pledged, of which the Company has re-pledged approximately \$211.3 million under securities loan agreements.
+As of December 31, 2024, the Company had approximately \$1.9 billion of customer securities under customer margin loans that are available to be pledged, of which the Company has re-pledged approximately \$187.5 million under securities loan agreements.

-As of December 31, 2023, the Company had pledged \$129.2 million of customer securities directly with the Options Clearing Corporation to secure obligations and margin requirements under option contracts written by customers.
+As of December 31, 2024, the Company had pledged \$228.3 million of customer securities directly with the Options Clearing Corporation to secure obligations and margin requirements under option contracts written by customers.

-As of December 31, 2023, the Company had no outstanding letters of credit.
+As of December 31, 2024, the Company had no outstanding letters of credit.